ivymorenomt/100daysofPython/README.md

+### 100 Days of Python

-This is documenting my 100 days of immersion to Python
+This is documenting my 100 days of immersion to Python.
+It is to solidify my Python knowledge before taking any programming/heavy programming courses at Georgia Tech.

-Day One: Read text from a file and converting it to a list
+[Day One](#dayone.py): Read text from a file and converting it to a list